“Then Jacob was left alone; and a Man wrestled with him until the breaking of day.”Genesis 32:24

 “Then Jacob was greatly afraid and distressed” (Genesis 32:7) and he decided to spend the night in prayer alone with God.
 But during the night “a Man wrestled with him until the breaking of day” (Genesis 32:24).
 The stranger placed his finger upon Jacob’s thigh, and he was crippled instantly.
 Then, Jacob realized that he has wrestled with a heavenly being.
 All penitent and broken, he held on to the messenger of the Lord pleading for a blessing.
 The heavenly being tried to release Himself saying, “Let Me go, for the day breaks” but Jacob answered, “I will not let You go unless You bless me” (verse 26).

 Through repentance, Jacob had prevailed.
 He had fastened his faith upon the promises of God, and the heart of Infinite love could not turn away his prayer.
 As evidence that he had been forgiven, the Lord changed his name from one that was a reminder of his sin, to one that commemorated his victory.
 In verse 28 of that chapter we read:

 And the messenger “said, your name shall no longer be called Jacob, but Israel; for you have struggled with God and with men, and have prevailed”.

-That messenger was not a human being because he said “For I have seen God face to face, and my life is preserved” (Genesis 24:30; Hosea 12:2-5).
-This being was the pre-incarnate Christ, “the messenger of the covenant” (Mal.
-3:1), acting as the Lord’s vessel for communication and manifestation.
+This is why Jacob said: “For I have seen God face to face, and my life is preserved” (Genesis 32:30).
+This being was the pre-incarnate Christ, “the messenger of the covenant” (Malachi 3:1), acting as the Lord’s vessel for communication and manifestation.
 This appearance of Christ in human form is not strange in the Old Testament for there are other incidents where Christ revealed Himself in a physical form to humans (Genesis 18; Judges 6:11-22; Genesis 14:17-20).